 - Expenses paid for yourself or your spouse.

-If you haven't filed an Illinois tax return in the past three years then you won't have an Illinois PIN, 2012 Illinois adjusted gross income (AGI), or nine-digit zip code on file with the Illinois Department of Revenue.
+If you haven't filed an Illinois tax return in the past three years then you won't have an Illinois PIN or 2013 Illinois adjusted gross income (AGI) on file with the Illinois Department of Revenue.
 You can still e-file and electronically "sign" your return by entering your Illinois driver's license or Illinois state ID card information.

 Yes, property taxes allocated to the seller on a closing statement are prorated.